John F. Kennedy Institute for North American Studies: Graduate School of North American Studies

 The Graduate School of North American Studies at the JFKI was awarded with funding during the German excellence initiative for its Ph.D. program themed "The Challenges of Freedom".
 It was one of only two graduate schools in the humanities among 18 graduate schools in total which received this honor in October 2007.
+The Graduate School of North American Studies was established with the aim of examining the challenges of the ideal of freedom in contemporary North America.
+The first director was Ulla Haselstein.
+In 2012, funding was extended for a further five years as part of the Excellence Initiative.